• Skip to primary navigation

 Instructions

-Tempering for cucumber salad.
+Tempering for dosakaya chutney.
 Lentils and mustard seeds frying in oil in a cast iron pan.

-Step 4: By this time the cucumbers, with the help of salt, would have oozed out most of their water.
+Step 4: By this time the chopped cucumber pieces, with the help of salt, would have oozed out most of their water.
 Squeeze out any excess water.
-You would have used some of this water to make the dressing.

-Do not discard the remaining water - drink it up, or add it to your smoothie/soup!
+Do not discard this water - drink it up, or add it to your smoothie/soup!

 If you have the time, let it rest for 10 - 15 minutes to allow the flavors to mingle.